-This article was first published in May 2008.
+This article was first published in May 2008 and updated September 2013.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 Pick up the Northern California & Nevada TourBook and Sacramento North–Citrus Heights and Sacramento South–Elk Grove maps.
 For more information, contact the Sacramento Convention & Visitors Bureau: 1608 I St., (916) 808-7777, www.discovergold.org.
 Area code is 916.